amamamahmood/amamamahmood.github.io/_pages/about.md

 My research, situated at the intersection of HCI and Health, focuses on enhancing human-machine interactions to support health and well-being.
 Specifically, I develop AI assistants-powered by LLMs-that enable seamless, adaptive interactions by understanding user behaviors in various real-world contexts.
 I design, develop and evaluate AI assistants that support personal health and well-being through continuous, personalized assistance and augment clinical practices effectively and seamlessly.
 With a focus on empowering special populations such as older adults in managing their health to facilitate aging in place, my work emphasizes situated, long-term, sustainable, "in the wild" human-machine interactions.

-My CV may be viewed <a href="https://amamamahmood.github.io/assets/pdf/CV-Amama-Mahmood.pdf" target="_blank" rel="noopener noreferrer">here</a>.

 I am on the job market for tenure track academic and industry research positions.
 Please reach out if you know any opportunities!
+My CV may be viewed <a href="https://amamamahmood.github.io/assets/pdf/CV-Amama-Mahmood.pdf" target="_blank" rel="noopener noreferrer">here</a>.

 <br/>
-**Keywords**: * Human-Computer Interaction, Human-AI Interaction, Human-Centered AI, Human-Robot Interaction, Health, Assistive Technologies, AI assistants, Conversational Agents, Large Language Models, Human-Subjects Research*
+**Keywords**: *Human-Computer Interaction, Human-AI Interaction, Human-Centered AI, Human-Robot Interaction, Health, Assistive Technologies, AI assistants, Conversational Agents, Large Language Models, Human-Subjects Research*